Systemic lupus erythematosus

 - Skin rashes, including a characteristic "butterfly" rash over the nose and cheeks

 - Kidney problems

 - Hair loss

 What Causes It?

-Scientists don’t know what causes lupus, although genetics and environment probably play a part.
-Lupus usually first affects people 15 - 45 years old, but it can also happen in childhood or later in life.
+Scientists do not know what causes lupus, although genetics and environment probably play a part.
+Lupus usually first affects people 15 to 45 years old, but it can also happen in childhood or later in life.
 Lupus is a long-lasting disease, and symptoms tend to come and go.

 Because more women than men have lupus, some researchers think hormones play a part in the disease.
 And some researchers believe lupus may develop after a person is infected with an organism that looks like particular proteins in the body.
 In this theory, the body later mistakes the proteins for the organism and attacks them.
-Lupus also seems to have a genetic component -- it can run in families.
+Lupus also seems to run in families.